g7xu/CellMaker_DataParser/README.md

 - remove all rows with missing "geneID"
 - replacing all the "undefined" in `tissueType` column with NaN value
 - converting all the listLikeStrings into the list for column [cellMarker, geneSymbol, geneID]

+- sometimes, there are duplicate rows within the dataset

 <!-- CONTACT -->
 ## Contact